Roger Burnett

 Roger Peter Burnett (born 2 March 1960) is a former Grand Prix motorcycle road racer from Great Britain.
 He competed in the 500cc class between 1984 and 1989.

-In 1988, Roger Burnett took the first pole positions in World Superbike history at Donington Park.
+In 1988, Burnett took the first pole positions in World Superbike history at Donington Park.

-He competed in 26 Superbike races, starting in 19 of them, between 1988 and 1991, achieving three podiums.
+Burnett competed in 26 Superbike races, starting in 19 of them, between 1988 and 1991, achieving three podiums.

 After competing, Burnett was a mentor and manager for various riders including Neil Hodgson, James Toseland and Jonathan Rea.